 On arrival, brunchers will be welcomed with Lime House’s signature punch made with Bajan Rum, hibiscus, cloves, cinnamon and lime—ask for the Sorrelade for the non-alcoholic version—before moving onto one of three tapas.
 Choose from the pan-friend shrimp with habanero served on a plantain coracle, a jerk chicken skewer or the island fav, Caribbean nachos.

 If you’re a big fan of the jerk chicken, you could order it again for your main or instead select the pan-seared fish snapper served with spicy Jouvert sauce to eat your fill.
 But if you’re a lover of curry, then Lime House’s Tribajam goat curry or Ital coconut curry stew will satisfy and delight.
-But save room for dessert because the spice banana cake is scrumptious while the chocolate mouse is made with rum—yum!
+But save room for dessert because the spiced banana cake is scrumptious while the chocolate mouse is made with rum—yum!

 Lime House has got all the rums.

-Behind the bar, they’ve got white rums, they’ve got dark rums, blended rums and flavoured rums, too.
+Behind the bar, they’ve got white rums, they’ve got dark rums, blended rums and flavoured rums.
 They’ve also got rums from around the world, from the home of the sweet spirit in the Caribbean to countries further afield like Australia, South African, Japan and Scotland.
 There are rums that are three years old and rums that are fifteen, and rums that have been aged in sherry, cognac and port casks that are a world’s difference in taste.

 More importantly, though, Lime House has a top team of bartenders that know their rums.
 So, when it comes to a rum tasting, there are few places you’d rather go because at Lime House you will get to taste three premium rums carefully selected to suit your individual taste and preference.

 Not too sure what you like when it comes to rum?
 No worries.
 Tell your bartender on the night what you like—something strong, something light, something with a hint of vanilla or a touch of spice—and they’ll not only choose wisely, they’ll also give you the rum-down on rum production and the history of the famed island spirit.
+You might even hear of rum’s health benefits.

 With over 500 high-quality bottles of rum stacked high and low at Lime House, there’s a tipple for everyone’s tastes.

-From its ‘welcome home’ vibes to its superb Jamaican jerk chicken and baby back ribs to its bartenders who hail from around the world but not call Singapore home, the essence of the Caribbean can be found at Lime House.
+From its ‘welcome home’ vibes to its superb Jamaican jerk chicken and baby back ribs to its bartenders who hail from around the world but now call Singapore home, the essence of the Caribbean can be found at Lime House.